 The award will be judged in two parts, in the following manner:

-Finalists selected from Part 1 must submit a portfolio, which will be due in May 2019 (exact deadline will be communicated to the selected students).
+Finalists selected from Part 1 must submit a portfolio, which will be due on April 30, 2021.
 For MArch I students, the portfolio should contain a record of the first six semesters of design work completed at the GSD, as well as the thesis**.
 For MArch AP students, your portfolio would be expected to include four semesters of design work, plus thesis.
 For MArch II students, your portfolio should include design work completed during all three semesters at the GSD.
 A faculty committee will review the submitted portfolios and choose a group of finalists to submit for the second round of judging.

 *The application should be downloaded, then opened to enable the use of form fields.